teddyrendahl/hutch-python/README.rst

 If present, some modules will enable extra features, which will be listed
 below:

-- None, at the moment
+- `happi <https://github.com/slaclab/happi>`_ will enable device loading from a happi database, and from the experiment questionaire.

 In the future, I plan to support the following extra features: